 Figures are collated by HMRC on a voluntary and unverified basis, so exact statistics are not available.
-However, employer-funded vouchers have been estimated at £1 billion a year.

 Who are the main providers?

-Morte than 40 organisations provide childcare vouchers, including Allsave, Busy Bees Benefits, Computershare Voucher Services, Edenred, Faircare, Fideliti, Grass Roots, Kiddivouchers, Kids Unlimited, My Family Care, P&MM and Sodexo Motivation Solutions.
+More than 40 organisations provide childcare vouchers, including Allsave, Busy Bees Benefits, Computershare Voucher Services, Edenred, Faircare, Fideliti, Grass Roots, Kiddivouchers, Kids Unlimited, My Family Care, P&MM and Sodexo Motivation Solutions.

 78% of employers offer childcare vouchers through a voluntary benefits scheme.
 (Source: Employee Benefits, The benefits research, published May 2014)

 25% of employers offer childcare vouchers through a flexible benefits scheme.
 (Source: Employee Benefits, The benefits research, published May 2014)

 82% of employers will continue to provide childcare vouchers after the introduction of the new tax-free childcare scheme.
 (Source: Jelf Employee Benefits, published August 2014)

 39% of female employees who have failed to find information about their employer’s maternity benefits.
 (Source: Glassdoor, published November 2014)